MateuszKordasiewicz/MateuszKordasiewicz/README.md

   I'm fascinated by all sorts of mechanical marvels.
   I have a strong desire to design all sorts of mechanical systems.
-  My main problem.
-I'm just one person.
+  My main problem: I'm just one person.